-The Kowloon-Canton Railway Corporation Ordinance ("the KCRC Ordinance"), enacted in 1982, established the Corporation and empowered it to operate the Kowloon-Canton Railway.
-Amendments in 1986 and 1998 empowered the Corporation to construct and operate Light Rail and new railways, and enabled the Government to inject equity into the Corporation to fund the construction of such new railways.
-Inter alia, the KCRC Ordinance contains provisions covering the appointments and roles of the Members of the Managing Board.
+The Kowloon-Canton Railway Corporation Ordinance (Chapter 372 of the Laws of Hong Kong) ("the KCRC Ordinance"), enacted in 1982, established the Corporation and empowered it to operate the Kowloon-Canton Railway.
+Amendments in 1986 and 1998 empowered the Corporation to construct and operate Light Rail and new railways, and enabled the Hong Kong Special Administrative Region Government ("the Government") to inject equity into the Corporation to fund the construction of such new railways.
+Inter alia, the KCRC Ordinance contains provisions covering the appointments and roles of the Members of the Board.

 An amendment of the KCRC Ordinance in December 2001 provided for the separation of the functions and duties of the Chairman from those of the Chief Executive by creating the office of Chief Executive Officer of the Corporation.
-The Chief Executive Officer was also appointed as a Member of the Managing Board.
+The Chief Executive Officer was also appointed as a Member of the Board.

-On 2 December 2007, following the enactment of the Rail Merger Ordinance, the MTR Corporation Limited commenced operating the Corporation's railway assets by way of a service concession for an initial period of 50 years, which is extendable.
-The Corporation retains ownership of the railway assets covered in the Service Concession Agreement and should the MTR Corporation Limited fail to observe the terms of the agreement, there is provision for the Corporation to take back and operate its assets.
-The Rail Merger Ordinance also made provision for the position of Chief Executive Officer to be left vacant, which the Managing Board agreed should be the case from 2 December 2007.
-Instead the Corporation appointed a Chief Officer, who is not a Member of the Managing Board, to head the Management.
+On 2 December 2007, following the enactment of the Rail Merger Ordinance, the MTR Corporation Limited ("MTRCL") commenced operating the Corporation's railway assets by way of a service concession for an initial period of 50 years, which is extendable.
+The Corporation retains ownership of the railway assets covered in the Service Concession Agreement and should MTRCL fail to observe the terms of the agreement, there is provision for the Corporation to take back and operate its assets.
+The Rail Merger Ordinance also made provision for the position of Chief Executive Officer to be left vacant, which the Board agreed should be the case from 2 December 2007.
+Instead the Corporation appointed a Chief Officer, who is not a Member of the Board, to head Management.